Golpha/ite-cache/README.md

 # ITE Cache
-PSR6 ITE Cache library with different cache mechanisms
+PSR6 ITE Cache library with different cache mechanisms.
+It natively supports file, session and memcached adapters.

 ## File cache
 Saves values into files and loads from them if requested and the cache is not